Skip to content

 })

-Record terminal sessions and play them back as animated output -- no ffmpeg, no Chromium, no external tools:
+Capture a terminal session as a Recording, then play it back as animated output -- no ffmpeg, no Chromium, no external tools:

 bash